Brentophillips/OneRelief-Hyperledger/README.md

 [IATI](http://iatistandard.org) is an open data sharing standard and technical framework that humanitarian organizations and donors are coalescing around using, mandated by many government development agencies.
 IATI was developed by the **International Aid Transparency Initiative** to make detailed information about aid activities, transactions and results more transparent and accessible to machine applications.

-A **Hyperledger** is a blockchain style ledger developed by the Linux Foundation's [Hyperledger](https://www.hyperledger.org/) project in partnership with leading tech companies like [IBM](https://www.ibm.com/blockchain/hyperledger.html) and other partners.
+**Hyperledger** is a blockchain style ledger developed by the Linux Foundation's [Hyperledger](https://www.hyperledger.org/) project in partnership with leading tech companies like [IBM](https://www.ibm.com/blockchain/hyperledger.html) and other partners.

-Learn more about the Hyperledger Playground and the code that this project will develop ([Video](https://www.youtube.com/watch?v=swliX9LFerk), [Scenario-Example](https://github.com/Brentophillips/OneRelief-Hyperledger/blob/master/Scenario-Example.md)).

 ## Research Focus